Axon-Shield/blog.github.io/_posts/2024-12-22-migrating-from-hashicorp-vault.md

 - **Risk mitigation**: Proactive identification and management of migration risks
 - **Post-migration support**: Ongoing support and optimization after migration

 Migrating from HashiCorp Vault doesn't have to be a risky or disruptive process.
+With proper planning
+  - the right tools
+  - and experienced guidance
-With proper planning, the right tools, and experienced guidance, organizations can successfully transition to new secrets management platforms while maintaining security and operational excellence.
+  - organizations can successfully transition to new secrets management platforms while maintaining security and operational excellence.

 *Original source: [Migrating from HashiCorp Vault](https://axonshield.com/migrating-from-hashicorp-vault)*